Food Poisoning vs Stomach Bug: How to Tell the Difference

 Food Poisoning: When Your Meal Fights Back

-Food poisoning symptoms can vary depending on the type of contaminant but often include:
+Food poisoning symptoms vary based on the contaminant, but common signs include:

-• Nausea and Vomiting: These are common and usually the first symptoms to appear.
+• Nausea and vomiting: Often the first symptoms to appear.

-• Diarrhea: Often watery and frequent, diarrhea helps your body expel the toxins.
+• Diarrhea: Usually watery as your body works to eliminate toxins.

-• Fever: A mild to moderate fever can occur as your body fights off the infection.
+• Fever: Mild to moderate as your body fights infection.

-• Salmonella: Often found in raw poultry, eggs, and unpasteurized milk.
+• Salmonella: Found in raw poultry, eggs, and unpasteurized milk.

-• coli: Typically linked to undercooked beef and contaminated water.
+• E. coli: Linked to undercooked beef and contaminated water.

-• Norovirus: Common in shellfish and ready-to-eat foods that have been handled by infected individuals.
+• Norovirus: Spread through contaminated foods handled by infected individuals.

 • Listeria: Found in deli meats, hot dogs, and unpasteurized dairy products.